 Step 6: Don’t Delay Repairs

 Ignoring hail damage may lead to long-term consequences.
 Unrepaired dents can worsen due to temperature changes and road vibrations.
-Paint cracks or chips allow moisture to seep in—eventually leading to rust and corrosion.
+Paint cracks or chips allow moisture to seep in—eventually leading to rust and more costly repairs.
 Prompt attention also helps avoid insurance complications if another accident occurs later.

 How Much Does Hail Damage Repair Cost?